 make to run multiple commands concurrently.

-Usually the number of cores in your server is a resonable choice which can speed up the compilation by a good deal.
+Usually the number of cores in your server is a reasonable choice which can speed up the compilation by a good deal.

 Afterwards the built libraries and binaries need to be installed: